iterative/mlem.ai/content/docs/start/saving-loading.md

 3. Requirements: `sklearn`, `numpy`, `pandas` with particular versions we need to run this model.

-Note, that we don't need to specify these requirements: MLEM investigates the object you're saving (even if it's a complex one) and finds out all requirements needed.
+> Note that we didn't specify requirements: MLEM investigates the object you're saving (even if it's a complex one) and finds out all requirements needed.

 ⛳ [Train](https://github.com/iterative/example-mlem-get-started/tree/3-train)

+## Evaluating the model
 Finally, we can use MLEM to apply the model against a dataset and calculate some
 metrics: